Stade Ernest-Argelès

 Ernest-Argelès stadium is a French Rugby football stadium with a capacity of 4,000 seats located in Blagnac (in the close vicinity of Toulouse).

 Description

 Ernest-Argelès stadium is located on the sports complex of Ramier.
 It has the particularity of being close to the Garonne River on the opposite bank from the Ernest-Wallon Stadium of the Stade Toulousain.

 Rugby Union clubs Blagnac SCR, in the third division, and Blagnac Saint-Orens RF, in the women's Premier division, play there their home games.

-Toulouse Olympique have played Rugby League in the Championship since 2016 as the Stade des Minimes is not available.
+Toulouse Olympique played Rugby League in the Championship between 2016 and 2019 as the Stade des Minimes was not available.
+In 2020 they came to an agreement with Stade Toulousain to play their matches at Stade Ernest Wallon until 2029.